 - Unit 8: Capital Flows and Development

-Your final grade in Economics 366 will be based on your performance on five assignments and a final examination.
-The passing grade for the final examination is "D" (50 percent).
-You must also achieve an overall course grade of at least “D” (50 percent).
-The weighting of each component is as follows:
+Your final grade in ECON 366 will be based on your performance on five assignments and a Final Examination.
+The passing grade for the Final Examination is D (50 percent).
+You must also achieve an overall course grade of at least D (50 percent) to pass the course.
+The weighting of each assessment activity is indicated in the table below.